cloverharvest/saintly/README.md

 Saints are people who have lived their life as an example of holiness, simplicity and obedience to the Creator.

-This an application to help children and adults build their own collection of information about their favorite saints.
+This is an application to help children and adults build their own collection of information about their favorite saints.

 Link to heroku: https://rocky-fortress-73738.herokuapp.com/